 Setting Profile and Selecting Vials

-Results documented in the Test module are used to create a suggested patient-specific allergy serum order.
-The algorithm deployed for the Prescribe module can be customized to model an individual provider’s preferences.
+Physician preferences are applied to results documented in the Test module to create a suggested patient-specific allergy serum order.
+The algorithm deployed for the Prescribe module is based on preferences and prescription parameters input by the provider at first use.
 All parameters including the number of vials/dilutions, vial size, dose of each antigen, and diluent utilized can be adjusted prior to submitting each order

-Default doses of each extract can be preset on a per-provider basis to allow for speedy prescription creation.
+Default doses of each extract are among the preferences and parameters that must be preset by the provider, allowing for speedy prescription creation.
 The correct amount of diluent to fill the remaining vial volume is calculated automatically by the preset algorithm.
 The glycerin percentage of each vial is also calculated according to the provider’s preference.
 When it is time to create a refill maintenance vial, the process is only a few clicks.
 The status of the prescription can also be updated during creation to convey that a mix should be rushed because the patient will be coming in soon, or halted when a patient has cancelled an appointment, or mixed as regularly scheduled.